nutritional issues

 • Are the terms "nutrition" and "nutrient" changing?
 (2008) ( pdf )

-• Vitamin conversion tables (2006) ( pdf ) (currently under revision)
+• Vitamin Conversion Tables (2006) ( pdf ) (currently under revision)

 • Guidelines for the assessment of supplementary balanced diets (2003) ( pdf )

-• Statement on nutritional labelling of foodstuffs (2003) ( pdf )
+• Statement on nutritional labelling of food (2003) ( pdf )

 • Statement on fructooligosaccharides and inulin (2003) ( pdf )

-• Amendment of the LChG statement on dietary fibre from 1989 ( 2002 )
+• Amendment of the LChG statement on dietary fiber from 1989 ( 2002 )

 • Statement on the labelling of allergenic ingredients in food (2000) ( pdf )

-• Statement on nutritional labelling (1992) ( pdf )
+• Statement on Nutrition Labeling (1992) ( pdf )

-• Statement on sports nutrition (1991) ( pdf )
+• Statement on Sports Nutrition (1991) ( pdf )

 fundamental papers